Halloween for Grownups: Pop-Up Bars, Spooky Soirées and More Philly Haunts

 Pay-as-you-go; through October 31st, 4410 Main Street, Manayunk.

-Known for their over-the-top milkshakes and penchant for theming, Craftsman Row is getting into the haunting game with a Nightmare Before Christmas pop-up experience.
-Expect special menu items (Spook-ghetti and Meatballs, anyone?), cocktails, boozy milkshakes, and lots of decorations.
+Known for their over-the-top milkshakes and penchant for theming, Craftsman Row is killing it at their Nightmare Before Christmas pop-up.
+Expect special menu items (Spook-ghetti and Meatballs, anyone?), cocktails, boozy milkshakes, and of course lots of decorations.

 Pay-as-you-go; through October 31st, Craftsman Row Saloon, 112 South 8th Street.